Skip to content

 --portRange min:max Range of client-side ports opened on gateway (allowed range is between 1000 and 65535).

 --securityGroup sec_group AWS security group (or tag in GCP) applied to gateway.
-Include option multiple times to apply multiple security groups.
+Include option multiple times to apply multiple security groups or use comma-separated list.

 -z, --zone availability_zone Availability zone in which to create gateway